×

 Share the article

-Chemotherapy is a cancer treatment that uses medicines or drugs to destroy the cancer cells in our body.
-Since cancer cells grow and divide more quickly than other cells, it is typically used to treat cancer
+Chemotherapy utilizes certain powerful drugs to destroy cancer cells in the body.
+Since these cells grow and divide faster than most others, chemotherapy is a common approach to cancer treatment.

 • Your overall health